Topic Menu

 Joint Tenants with Full Rights of Survivorship (Real Property)

-A joint tenancy with full survivorship rights is created when real property is conveyed to two or more people, and the conveying document (usually a deed) specifically mentions survivorship.
+A joint tenancy with full rights of survivorship is created when real property is conveyed to two or more people, and the conveying document (usually a deed) specifically mentions survivorship.
 When a joint tenant dies, their share passes to the remaining tenants.
 No owner can sell or transfer their interest in the property without the consent of the other joint tenants.

 Here is an example: